smithy-lang/smithy/docs/source/spec/core.rst

 list
 ----

-The :dfn:`list` type represents a homogenous collection of values.
+The :dfn:`list` type represents a homogeneous collection of values.
 A list is defined using a :token:`list_statement`.
 A list statement consists of the shape named followed by an object with a single key-value pair of "member" that defines the :ref:`member <member>` of the list.